 - Dazian, which has been in business since 1842, is a provider of fabrics, drops, and other products for the entertainment industry. https://www.dazian.com/home.aspx

 - The Grainger catalog, which has over 900,000 industrial products and is a great source for information.

 - The McMaster-Carr catalog.
 This company is another huge supplier of industrial equipment and tools, and a great resource.

-- LeeValley is a great source of woodworking tools, supplies and hardware.
+- LeeValley is a good source of woodworking tools, supplies and hardware.
 They have two catalogs: one for tools and equipment, and the other for cabinet hardware.

-- Garrett-Wade has a great selection of general tools, including some items I haven’t seen anywhere else.
+- Garrett-Wade has a large selection of general tools, including some items I haven’t seen anywhere else.

 - VanDyke’s Restorers provides period hardware, parts, and supplies for restoring antiques.
 Some interesting finds here too.

 - Micro-Mark primarily specializes in miniature tools and supplies for model makers, but they also have lots of items that are useful elsewhere.
 I used their selection of small-town buildings made for model railroad layouts as part of my research for The Music Man.

 - Grizzly Industrial has a huge catalog of power and hand tools and supplies for the woodworking and metalworking industries.
 The catalog also has a really cool section on guitar-making tools and supplies.